 Today’s case involves 28 scientists at the Jet Propulsion Lab, which is run by the California Institute of Technology and conducts space research for NASA.

-In 2007, the scientists sued to stop Cal Tech from using federal governmentforms to clear them for work on sensitive NASA projects.
-The forms, originally developed to run checks on federal employees, asked about past illegal drug use and treatment, and solicited feedback from references about employees’ general fitness to work on government contracts.
+In 2007, the scientists sued to stop Cal Tech from using federal government (register to read more)forms to clear them for work on sensitive NASA projects.
+The forms, originally developed to run checks on federal employe...

 - How to Fire an Employee the Legal Way: 6 Termination Guidelines

 - Draw attention to your perks during 'Work & Family' month

 - Court cuts slack for bankrupt employee, declines to enforce traditional litigation rules